 |General Business or Accounting Electives:|

-MSACCY students have the opportunity to take one internship course credit.
-This course will count as a 3-hour elective on the MSACCY degree plan.
+MSACCY students have the opportunity to take a 3-hour accounting internship course as an accounting elective.
 Registration for the Accounting Internship course is necessary before being eligible to receive credit for the internship.
-For more information regarding eligibility requirements click here.
+For more information, see the internship eligibility requirements.